Andy4495/solar_data_logger/README.md

 The LED is flashed every few seconds (per `#define LED_TIME`).
 Since this takes a little extra power, it may be useful to remove the LED jumper after confirming that the program is running so that the measurements aren't affected by the LED current draw.

+To connect a serial monitor to the logger without impacting the data collection:

+- Configure the Jumper Isolation Block (J101) with jumpers "GND" and "TXD>>" connected and the other jumpers ("5V", "3V3", "RXD<<", "SBWTDIO", "SBWTCK") disconnected
+- Connect a PC via USB to the Debug Probe section

 ## External Libraries

 - [MspTandV][1]

 ## Implementation Details

 By default, the FRAM is configured as read-only in the FR2433 variant, so there is a compiler directive to unlock it for write access.
 This is not needed for other supported FR variants.
-See [here][47], [here][2], and [here][3].
+For more details, refer to the [issue in GitHub][47], the [MSPFRxx User Guide][2], and the Software section of the Embedded Computing FR2433 [article][3].

 ## References